Keys to de-stressing mortgage

 4. Fix the interest rate

-A good way to tackle interest rate is to fix it.
-However, it may restrict on making additional payments into a fixed rate loan.
+A good way to tackle the interest rate is to fix it.
+However, it may restrict making additional payments into a fixed-rate loan.

-For many, a combination of fixed and variable rates loans work best, as the variable rate portion allows to additional repayments of the debt.
+For many, a combination of fixed and variable rates loans work best, as the variable-rate portion allows for additional repayments of the debt.

 5. Don’t add fuel to the fire

 Many often use credit cards to meet mortgage repayments.
 However, using debt to service debt is very likely to compound the problem.

-Remember, above tips are of general in nature and have not been tailored to your personal circumstances.
+Remember, the above tips are general in nature and have not been tailored to your personal circumstances.

 For more customised advice, set up a “Free Initial Consultation” with our expert advisers.